RahulDasari05/assignment2-Dasari/README.md

 2. Goto the folder where yourfile.java if present
 3. Compile file using 'javac yourfile.java' command
 4. Run the class file using 'java yourfile' command
+---
+# Unorderd steps
+* First open cmd
+* Goto the folder where yourfile.java if present
+* Compile file using 'javac yourfile.java' command
+* Run the class file using 'java yourfile' command